hmrc/cis-deductions-api/README.md

 Run integration tests: `sbt it:test`

 ## To view the RAML
-To view documentation locally ensure the Obligations API is running, and run api-documentation-frontend:
+To view documentation locally ensure the CIS Deductions API is running, and run api-documentation-frontend:

 ```
 ./run_local_with_dependencies.sh